-Ms. Barbara Reese, MSW, LCSW, MPS, BC-DMT,is the Owner and Director of the Women's Therapy Service of Montclair.
-She is a Licensed Clinical Social Worker and a NJ approved Clinical Supervisor.
-She is an Expressive Arts Therapist - a Registered Dance/Movement Therapist, Board-Certified at the supervisory level.
+Ms. Barbara Reese, MSW, LCSW, MPS, BC-DMT, is Owner and Clinical Director of The Women's Therapy Service of Montclair.
+Ms. Reese is a NJ State Licensed Clinical Social Worker and a NJ approved Clinical Social Work Supervisor.
+She is an Expressive Arts Therapist - a Registered Dance/Movement Therapist, Board-Certified at the Supervisory Level.